Maggiemajiii/STD-Noise-Maps-of-CT-Images/README.md

 #### **Data Loading**:

 The `dataprocess.py` script is designed to handle data loading.
-Initialize this script with the directory containing your CT images.
 Your data directory should contain images in the following format:

 - `L056_signal.nrrd`
 - `L056_noise.nrrd`